CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 5. IVF

-It’s possible to determine the sex of a potential baby before an embryo is transferred during IVF (in vintro fertilitzation).
-According to the Mayo Clinic, preimplantation genetic testing involves examining an embryo for any possible genetic abnormalities or birth defects.
+It’s possible to determine the sex of a potential baby before an embryo is transferred during IVF (in vitro fertilization).
+According to American College of Obstetricians and Gynecologists, preimplantation genetic testing involves examining an embryo for any possible genetic abnormalities or birth defects.
 At this time, the chromosome pairing (XX or XY) can also be identified to indicate sex.
 Preimplantation genetic testing can also be used for sex selection during IVF; that means that parents specifically seek out an XX chromosome pairing for a girl or an XY chromosome pairing for a boy, notes CNY Fertility.

 What’s the accuracy in sex determination of baby?
 Since an XX or XY is actively identified, accuracy is almost 100 percent, according to CNY Fertility.

 When you can you tell the sex of baby?
-In this scenario, the embryo’s chromosomes are evaluated in anticipation of it being transfered into a mom’s uterus—so sex determination actually happens before pregnancy.
+In this scenario, the embryo’s chromosomes are evaluated in anticipation of it being transferred into a mom’s uterus—so sex determination actually happens before pregnancy.

 6. Home Gender Predictor Test Kit